RISHAD-prog/University_projects/README.md

-# Web_Tech_projects
+# University projects
-Here , I had uploaded two projects which was done in the spring semester .
+These projects are done in the University project purpose.
+Here , I had uploaded two projects which was done in Web Technology, C# and JAVA Courses .